nickytonline/www.nickyt.co/src/pages/uses.md

 ---
 title: Uses
+metaDesc: 'This page details pretty much all I use as a developer.'
 ---

 This page details pretty much all I use as a developer.
 If you decide to make your own, consider adding it to [uses.tech](https://uses.tech) that was created by [Wes Bos](https://twitter.com/wesbos).